KaniaMateuszIT/home-lab-cheat-sheets/README.md

-# 🧪 Home Lab – Kania
+# 🧪 Home Lab Cheat Sheets

 Hi!
 I'm Kania – a young IT enthusiast experimenting with servers, networking, and automation in my personal home lab.
 This repository is my digital lab notebook where I store configs, scripts, notes, and cheat sheets that help me build and maintain my own infrastructure.